 By Vishesh Roy

 The four-match series between India and England currently stands level at 1-1.
-The two teams will now lock horns in the third Test at the Motera Stadium on Wednesday.
 (ANI)

 The Daily Guardian is now on Telegram.
 Click here to join our channel (@thedailyguardian) and stay updated with the latest headlines.

 For the latest news Download The Daily Guardian App.